CARTAvis/carta-backend/README.md

 sudo apt-get update

 # install the latest beta version of the backend only
-# (suitable for use with the CARTA controller)
 sudo apt-get install carta-backend-beta

-# OR install the latest beta version of the backend and frontend
+# OR install the latest stable release version of the backend only
-# (suitable for a desktop install)
-sudo apt-get install carta-beta
+sudo apt-get install carta-backend
 ```

-The package installs a launcher which allows CARTA to be started from the desktop environment's menu.
+The beta and stable Ubuntu packages use the same install locations, and only one can be installed at a time.

 ### AlmaLinux (and equivalents)